tkokhing/OneHeart/README.md

 # OneHeart
-This is Team 1 of IMVCS-1101: **OneHeart Crowdfunding Project**.
+**OneHeart Crowdfunding Project** ~ This is a project by Team 1 of IMVCS-1101.
+I developed the coding for the blockchain, while the other three members looked into other aspects.

+I am **documenting** this as I hope it can help future learners embarking on a cybersecurity/blockchain journey.
+Here goes...

 ## Overview
 Crowdfunding is a way of raising funds by asking the public for a, large or small, amount of money as a form of donation.
 This project aims to create a new business process using blockchain technology.
-Hope this simple recording can help future learners embarking on a cybersecurity/blockchain journey.
-Here goes...

 ### Current Situation
 Below listed 5 problems with the current business process which our team had identified.